The connectivity carcass of a vertex subset in a graph: both odd and even case: Preliminaries

 We now prove assertion $(2)$.
 Let $(A,\overline{A})$ be any $S$-mincut.
 Observe that $(A,\overline{A})$ cannot divide $S_1$ since $(S_1,\overline{S_1})$ is an indivisible valid cut of $S$.
-So, Lemma \ref{lem: S-crossing-tight-Steiner-mincut} implies that $(A,\overline{A})$ cannot divide $N(S_1,\overline{S_1})$. \end{proof}
+So, Lemma \ref{lem: S-crossing-tight-Steiner-mincut} implies that $(A,\overline{A})$ cannot divide $B$. \end{proof}

-Let ${\cal Y}$ be a family of subsets of a set $Y$. ${\cal Y}$ is called a laminar set family if for each $A,A'\in {\cal Y}$, either $A$ and $A'$ are disjoint or one of them is contained inside the other.
-It is a folklore that any laminar set family defined over set $Y$ has size ${\cal O}(|Y|)$.
+\begin{definition}[Laminar set family] Let ${\cal Y}$ be a family of subsets of a set $Y$. ${\cal Y}$ is called a laminar set family if for each $A,A'\in {\cal Y}$, either $A$ and $A'$ are disjoint or one of them is contained inside the other. \end{definition} It is a folklore that any laminar set family defined over a set $Y$ has size ${\cal O}(|Y|)$.
 The following section presents a few well-known families of cuts.